 The focus of my work is on innovative sampling and population size estimation techniques for hidden and hard-to-reach populations, including people who inject drugs, sex workers, men who have sex with men, youth, and migrants.

-For the past ten years, I have worked as an independent consultant providing training on and technical assistance for planning and implementing surveys, including HIV biological and behavioral surveillance surveys (BBSS), among hidden populations using Respondent Driven Sampling (RDS) and Time Location Sampling and population size estimates using capture-recapture, multiplier, network scale-up and Handcock techniques.
+For the past eleven years, I have worked as an independent consultant providing training on and technical assistance for planning and implementing surveys, including HIV biological and behavioral surveillance surveys (BBSS), among hidden populations using Respondent Driven Sampling (RDS) and Time Location Sampling and population size estimates using capture-recapture, multiplier, network scale-up and SS-PSE techniques.

 I also provide training and technical assistance on analysis of RDS data using RDSAT and RDS Analyst and am involved in several statistical and methodological review groups.